 If you’ve got a coding assessment coming up, it’s natural to feel a little nervous.
 Whatever your reason for taking the assessment (like applying for a new job or completing a bootcamp), there may be a lot at stake for you!
 That’s why we made this checklist for you to review before you sit down to take the assessment.
 Knowing you’ve got these items covered will help you feel confident and prepared.

 - Have you taken a practice assessment?
 This will help you get acquainted with the IDE and know what to expect.
 Here’s a link to a CodeSignal practice assessment.
 You can also try our free interview practice questions to sharpen your skills.

 - Do you know what language you’ll be coding in?
 Are you a Java, Python, or C++ person?
 Since many platforms allow you to code in the language of your choice, you should pick the one you’re most comfortable with, keeping in mind that you might be able to write code faster in a less verbose language.
 And don’t forget to brush up on the syntax and standard library functions so you don’t have to spend time looking things up on the fly.

-- Do you have quick access to documentation and other helpful resources?
+- Do you have quick access to documentation?
 Speaking of looking things up, did you know that most platforms (including CodeSignal) allow you to access the internet during the assessment?
-There’s no downside to preparing as you would for an open-notes test.
-So pull up any information you might want to refer to and make sure it’s all neatly organized.
+If you’re taking a Pre-Screen assessment on CodeSignal, you’re permitted to search for syntax-related questions online.

 - Do you have a time management strategy?
 As most assessments are timed, you may want to move on if you find yourself spending too long on one part.
 CodeSignal’s General Coding Framework, for example, has four tasks to complete within 70 minutes.
 Consider, as well, that the tasks are likely to be varying levels of difficulty.
 Therefore, it may make sense to come back to a tough question later after solving the others first.